TorchLean: Formalizing Neural Networks in Lean: Introduction

-\item \textbf{Shared IR semantics with verified differentiation.} \TorchLean{} compiles to a single op-tagged SSA/DAG computation-graph IR with a precise denotation, reused by execution and verification.
-On this same IR, we prove a graph-parametric reverse-mode result: backprop computes the adjoint Fr\'echet derivative of $\llbracket G\rrbracket$ for any well-typed SSA/DAG $G$.
+We summarize our contributions as follows. \begin{itemize}[leftmargin=*, itemsep=0em] \item \textbf{\TorchLean{}: PyTorch style neural-network programming in \Lean{}.} We provide a Lean based API for defining tensors, layers, models, objectives, optimizers, data loaders, and multi-epoch training loops.
+The runtime supports eager execution and a compiled mode that lowers programs to the shared IR.
+CPU execution is supported by default, while CUDA-backed dense/matmul and batched-matmul paths, reductions, broadcasts, views, convolution and pooling families, FFT/spectral kernels, normalization kernels, attention/fused-attention paths, gather/scatter utilities, positional/RoPE helpers, and selective-scan-style sequence kernels are exposed through explicit native FFI boundaries.
+These kernels are treated as runtime interfaces, not as silently verified code.

-\item \textbf{Explicit floating point semantics with a clear trust boundary.} We provide a proof-friendly rounding model and an executable IEEE-754 binary32 kernel, connected by refinement results on the finite path.
-We additionally provide interval/enclosure infrastructure with soundness lemmas for IEEE-executed endpoint intervals, and an explicit Arb/FLINT oracle boundary for rigorous transcendental enclosures when needed.
+\item \textbf{A shared IR for execution, differentiation, and verification.} \TorchLean{} compiles supported programs to an operator-tagged SSA/DAG computation graph with a precise denotation.
+The same graph object is used by the executor, compiled evaluator, reverse-mode automatic differentiation, IBP/CROWN style bound propagation, and certificate checking.
+For the supported fragment, we prove a graph-parametric reverse-mode theorem: backprop computes the adjoint Fr\'echet derivative of $\llbracket G \rrbracket$ for any well-typed graph $G$ satisfying local derivative-correctness hypotheses.

-\item \textbf{Verification + checked case studies.} On the shared IR, we implement IBP/CROWN/LiRPA-style bound propagation with certificate checking and validate it end-to-end on robustness, control-style safety, and PINN/derivative-bound demos.
-We also evaluate \TorchLean{} on small VNN-COMP-style benchmark slices (ONNX+VNN-LIB) by replaying sufficient-UNSAT checks inside Lean, and develop an interval-universal-approximation direction for IEEE-style float execution.
+\item \textbf{Explicit scalar and finite-precision semantics.} The same definitions can be instantiated over exact mathematical scalars for proofs, executable finite-precision scalars for runtime behavior, and interval or affine domains for bounds.
+We provide a rounding model for proofs, executable IEEE-style binary32 components, endpoint interval reasoning, and explicit external-producer boundaries, including Arb/FLINT-style oracles for rigorous transcendental enclosures when needed.

-\item \textbf{Reusable theorem layer over shared semantics.} With one denotation for models across execution and analysis, \TorchLean{} lets us mechanize classical results (e.g., approximation and energy/convergence arguments) once and reuse them across architectures and case studies. \end{itemize}
+\item \textbf{Verification and certificate checking on the shared semantics.} On the shared IR, \TorchLean{} implements IBP, CROWN/LiRPA style affine relaxations, and certificate checking.
+External artifacts are not accepted as guarantees by fiat; they are checked against the graph semantics consumed by Lean.
+We validate this pipeline on robustness, control-style safety, PINN and derivative-bound examples, VNN-COMP style ONNX/VNN-LIB slices, and regression tests designed to expose semantic boundary failures.